sharb/scheduler/README.md

 * This spins up a new container containing dependecies like aws cli and terraform and runs the entrypoint.
 * The entrypoint will initiallize terraform with the backend state already saved in _sharbesh-terraform-state_ s3 bucket.
 Will then run a terraform plan and apply command.
 This terraform is set up to minimize down time with **create_before_destroy** set to **true**, terraform will first create a new instance before it destroys the old one.
 The output of the script will print out the instance id and public ip of the new instance.

-***note***: The terraform plan and apply uses the target flag for the ec2_instance because currently terraform is adding group name "kops" to the iam recource.
-Because my user doesn't have **iam:DetachGroupPolicy** permission, I have left the target for terreform to only the ec2 instance resource.
-This is not too big of a problem since although terraform errors out, it still created all the iam permission nessecerry for the scheduler api to work properly.
-Since the state is being saved in a s3 bucket, it will be there after initializing after first time (which I performed manually).
+***note***: The terraform plan and apply uses the target flag for the ec2_instance because currently terraform is removing group name "kops" every terraform update and my user doesn't have **iam:DetachGroupPolicy** permission.
+This is not too big of a problem since although terraform errors out, it still created all the iam permission nessecerry for the scheduler api to work properly, and because of the **-target** flag terraform will not error.
+I also have the custom policy commented out from the **iam_rold.tf** file because for some reason I am still missing the **iam:CreatePolicy** permission.
+I was able to get around this by assigning preexisting aws owned policy.

 ### Docker-compose